-John Speckin is the Acting Director of the Aviation Logistics Organization (ALO) where he provides executive oversight of the FAA's real and personal property assets.
-The organization also provides related business support services to help customers maintain the efficiency of the national air space system.
-ALO is accountable for over 267,000 assets and a motor fleet of over 4400 GSA and 218 FAA owned vehicles.
-It manages approximately 3500 leases and leads DOT's real property asset management with 62,000 assets.
+Mr. Speckin also served as the Aviation Logistics Organization (ALO) Acting Director where he provided executive oversight of the FAA's real and personal property assets.
+In that capacity, he assumed oversight for over 267,000 assets and a motor fleet of over 4,400 GSA and 218 FAA owned vehicles, 3,500 leases and led DOT's real property asset management with 62,000 assets.
 ALO also manages over 1.5 million square feet of administrative space and provides office design and construction.

-Mr. Speckin holds a Bachelor of Science in Civil Engineering and is a licensed Professional Engineer in the State of Kansas.
+Mr. Speckin is a graduate of the Federal Executive Institute in Charlottesville, Virginia and holds a Bachelor of Science in Civil Engineering and is a licensed Professional Engineer in the State of Kansas.